-Ensure essential infrastructure elements are in place, including HMIS and coordinated entry
+Ensure essential infrastructure elements are in place, including HMIS and coordinated assessment

-A robust Homeless Management Information System (HMIS) and coordinated entry system are key elements of a well-functioning CoC, and HUD requires all CoC and ESG grantees to participate in both.
+A robust Homeless Management Information System (HMIS) and coordinated assessment system are key elements of a well-functioning CoC, and HUD requires all CoC and ESG grantees to participate in both.
 The Project Review Committee should put a high priority on funding both projects.

 CoC funding for HMIS pays for the basic software system that collects administrative data on people served and services provided in the CoC and funds necessary staff to support and train participating agencies, complete mandated reporting to HUD, and help the CoC use its data to improve its work.
+In the past, the Project Review Committee has ranked the HMIS project first in the CoC competition to protect this basic infrastructure.
+The Project Review Committee should continue to consider funding HMIS a high priority in the 2017 CoC competition.

-Coordinated entry targets resources effectively and efficiently, increases access to homeless services, assists the CoC to identify gaps in its system, and helps providers better coordinate services.
-Since coordinated entry is such an integral piece of the CoC, only projects that would cover all 79 counties of the CoC should be eligible for funding.
+The NC BoS CoC does not currently have a CoC-funded coordinated assessment project.
+Funding coordinated assessment in the NC BoS CoC would likely only be possible through reallocation.
+Coordinated assessment targets resources effectively and efficiently, increases access to homeless services, assists the CoC to identify gaps in its system, and helps providers better coordinate services.
+Since coordinated assessment is such an integral piece of the CoC, only projects that would cover all 79 counties of the CoC should be eligible for funding.
+If new funding is available for coordinated assessment through reallocation, the Project Review Committee should consider it a high priority.